-Liscia Ruja is a popular beach in the very north of Sardinia.
+Liscia Ruja is a popular beach in the very north of Sardinia, the area known as the Emerald Coast.
 The beach is popular for the clean white sand in the main beach area.
 The gay area of Liscia Ruja is a bit of a walk (or short drive) from the main beach area.

 When visiting Liscia Ruja, drive your car to the farthest point eastward down the dirt path.
 From here, walk toward the water and you should find a quiet area where a bunch of gay guys hang out.

 Just north of Porto Cervo, there is an island called La Maddalena, which has some of the clearest blue water in Sardinia.
 This area is only reachable by ferry, so it is best for a day trip.
 The ferry runs quite frequently, so there is a lot of timing flexibility.
 You can also bring your car onto the ferry so that you can drive to the more remote beaches.

 Cala Serena is the most famous beach on La Maddalena.
 Tucked away between rock formations, Cala Serena is considered to be a partially gay beach.